Maryland Premises Liability Lawyer

 There are numerous other situations from which a legal action for premises liability might arise.
 These are just a few of the many possible situations where a property owner may be found negligent and subject to liability to an injured party for damages:

-- Negligent security causes of action may arise when a violent crime occurs, such as assault, battery, rape, abduction, or even murder on the premises because the owner failed to provide adequate security.
+Negligent security causes of action may arise when a violent crime occurs – such as assault, battery, rape, abduction, or even murder – on the premises because the owner failed to provide adequate security.
 What is considered adequate security depends upon the type of property and the neighborhood where it is located but might include hiring an outside security firm, using monitored security cameras, installing improved lighting, or making repairs to walls, doors, or windows.
+These kinds of cases are common at schools, college campuses, concert venues, apartment buildings, parking garages, and other places where a minimum level of security is usually encouraged or expected.

 - Damaged or malfunctioning electrical outlets